jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

-The scope of this project was to try the different tools the Hadoop ecosystem has to offer by first implementing a small Hadoop Distributed File System (HDFS) on a three node cluster, and then using high level applications and web interfaces to store a large data file in the HDFS and run queries on it.
+The scope of this project was to try the different tools the Hadoop ecosystem has to offer by first implementing a small Hadoop Distributed File System (HDFS) on a three-node cluster, and then using high-level applications and web interfaces to store a large data file in the HDFS and run queries on it.

-The HDFS was implemented using Google Cloud Platform, using YARN as its computational resource manager.
-We ran Apache Hive on top of YARN, using it to enable one to pass SQL-like (Hive Query Language, or HQL) statements to our cluster, and have Hive translate them into execution engine tasks runnable in YARN (e.g. MapReduce).
+The HDFS was implemented using Google Cloud Platform, with YARN as its computational resource manager.
+Apache Hive was run on top of YARN, so we could pass SQL-like (Hive Query Language, or HQL) statements to Hive translate them into execution engine tasks runnable in YARN (e.g. MapReduce).
 To interact with Hive, we leveraged both Zeppelin Notebook and Beeline interfaces.
-Concerning the data we to stored/examined in/with our Hadoop cluster, we chose a 1.8 Gb file containing World Development Indicator information.
+Concerning the data we stored/examined in/with our Hadoop cluster, we chose a 1.8 Gb file containing World Development Indicator information.

 This project offered a rich learning experience; many different